Archbishop Tenison's Church of England High School, Croydon: History

 Several schools were founded by Thomas Tenison, an educational philanthropist, in the late 17th and early 18th centuries.
-In 1714, Tenison, by then Archbishop of Canterbury, founded a school for some “ten poor boys and ten poor girls” on a site which is now close to Croydon’s shopping centre.
-Just over 300 years and three sites later, it is thought that the School is the oldest surviving mixed-sex school in the world.
+In 1714, Tenison, by then Archbishop of Canterbury, founded a school for some "ten poor boys and ten poor girls" at North End, Croydon, on a site which is now close to Croydon’s shopping centre.
+Just over 300 years and three sites later, it is thought that the School is the oldest surviving continuously mixed-sex school in the world.

+In 1792 increased endowments allowed the school to expand into a new brick built building next to the original school house, and to increase the roll to 14 boys and 14 girls.

 Due to the hostilities of the Second World War, the School was moved away from the dangers of the Blitz in South London and relocated to Craigmore Hall in the countryside near Crowborough, East Sussex, with pupils evacuated and billeted with the local populace.
-After the War, the School returned to Croydon and Craigmore Hall returned to private use.
+After the War, the School returned to Croydon on a site on Selsdon Road, and Craigmore Hall returned to private use.

-The School now occupies a site established almost 50 years ago in a leafy residential area of Croydon – Park Hill, ten minutes' walk from East Croydon station.
-It caters for around 800 pupils, of whom approximately 270 are in the Sixth Form.
+The School now occupies a site established in 1959 in a residential area of Croydon – Park Hill, ten minutes' walk from East Croydon station.
 Since 1959, the facilities have been augmented by the building of a Sixth Form Centre, an Art block, and Geography and Technology Centres.

-In its Ofsted report, from February 2008, the Lower School and Sixth Form were both described as being "Outstanding", receiving the highest inspection grades available.

-Founder’s Day

-A Tenisonian tradition is that once a year, usually the morning of the first Friday in May, the entire school gathers to celebrate the anniversary of its foundation in 1714, the life of the founder Thomas Tenison and the achievements of the past academic year.
-The event is attended by pupils, the governors and representatives from the Diocese of Southwark.

-The annual report is read by the headmaster and a short speech is given.
-After the service pupils do not have to return to lessons.

-School armorials

-The badges of both the surviving schools founded by Thomas Tenison are based on his personal coat of arms, which consist of the arms of the see of Canterbury impaled with the Tenison family arms.
-The former, placed on the dexter side of honour, are blazoned as: Azure, an archiepiscopal cross in pale or surmounted by a pall proper charged with four crosses patee fitchee sable.
-The arms of Tenison, placed on the sinister side of the escutcheon are blazoned as: Gules, a bend engrailed argent voided azure, between three leopard's faces or jessant-de-lys azure.

-In standard English: a red field bearing a white (or silver) diagonal band with scalloped edges, and a narrower blue band running down its centre.
-This lies between three gold heraldic lion's faces, each of which is pierced by a fleur-de-lys entering through the mouth.